-- STA Diploma in Aquatic Teaching Baby and Pre-School manual -A manual is required for learners to have access to theoretical and practical knowledge of the qualification
+- Diploma in Aquatic Teaching Baby and Pre-School resource manual

+Each learner is required to have their own copy of the resource manual

+to have access to theoretical knowledge of the qualification.

 - A range of swimming teaching equipment:

 - Demonstration dolls

-- Tovs
+- Toys

 - Play rafts

 - Woggles

 - Floats

 - In order to fulfil the practical requirements of this qualification, access to an appropriate swimming facility is required on each day of the course.

-The facility should meet the required temperature and depth requirements for teaching baby and pre-school learners.
+The facility should meet the required temperature and depth requirements for teaching baby and pre-school pairs.